-- Victim Response Subcommittee
+- Advocate Response Subcommittee

 Each subcommittee has between 15-20 “slots,” with positions representing the Task Force’s commitment to survivor-centered, multidisciplinary collaboration.
 Applicants apply directly to open “slots” on their subcommittee of choice.
 Applications for each subcommittee can be found on that subcommittee’s page, linked in the list above.

 The Task Force Advisory Committee is led by a Steering Committee, which includes representatives from each of the eight subcommittees.